smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     dataDescriptor:
-      description: 'URI pointing to the data-descriptor entity'
+      description: URI pointing to the data-descriptor entity
       format: uri
       type: string
       x-ngsi:
         type: Relationship
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi: